cessen/tenthash/docs/design_rationale.md

 ![TentHash mixing bias graph](images/bias_tenthash_7_round.png)

 The vertical axis is the input bit and the horizontal axis is the output bit.
-Each pixel in the graph represents the *bias* of an input bit's effect on an output bit, with black being zero bias (good) and white being 100% bias (bad).
+Each pixel in the graph represents the *bias* of an input bit's effect on an output bit, between 0.0 and 1.0, with black being 0.0 (good) and white being 1.0 (bad).
 In other words, each horizontal row of pixels visualize how well a given input bit is diffused into the hash state, and the darker the row is overall, the better.

 And that's what TentHash's constants have been optimized for: to make the lightest row as dark overall as possible within 7 rounds.
+Or to be more specific, two different measures of diffusion were computed for each row, one ad-hoc and the other grounded in information theory: the former is the row's summed inverse bias ("inverse bias" meaning `1.0 - bias`), and the latter is the row's Shannon entropy.
+The goal was to maximize those measures in the worst row.

 Note that the above bias diagram was produced using random inputs.
 With random inputs the bias graph is quite dark.
-The summed inverse bias ("inverse bias" meaning `1.0 - bias`) of the least-well-diffused input bit is 233 bits, and the Shannon entropy of the same is 249 bits.
-Both far above 160 bits.
+In that graph the least-well-diffused input bit has a summed inverse bias of 233 bits and a Shannon entropy of 249 bits, both far above 160 bits.

-However, TentHash aims to be conservative about quality, and therefore the rotation constants weren't just optimized against random inputs, but also patterned inputs.
+However, TentHash aims to be conservative about quality, and [optimizing against random inputs doesn't produce the best results](http://zimbry.blogspot.com/2011/09/better-bit-mixing-improving-on.html), nor is it the most conservative measure of diffusion.
+Therefore the rotation constants weren't just optimized against random inputs, but also patterned inputs.
 For example, an incrementing counter.
 Here is the bias graph of the worst of those patterns:

 ![TentHash mixing bias graph for nearly-all-zero input](images/bias_tenthash_7_round_zeros.png)